FastAPI monitoring made easy

 - Analyze API performance (i.e. response times)

-- Log, find and inspect individual API requests and responses
+- Log, find and inspect individual API requests and responses, and see correlated application logs

 - Monitor API uptime with synthetic health checks and heartbeats